bojanpopic/developer.joomlatools.com/framework/plugins.md

 >Most objects in the Framework have an `_initialize` method where a number of defaults and base configuration variables are set.
 Each class that we expose as Plugin API will have a `command_handlers` array with `'lib:command.handler.event'`.

-Its that 'handler' which
+When this handler gets is turn in the chain, its own `execute` method

-1. builds the **event**
+1. builds the **event** name
-2. notifies a publisher
+2. tells the event publisher to publish the event
-3. loads the plugin, _with `JPluginHelper::importPlugin`_
+3. which loads the plugin(s), _with `JPluginHelper::importPlugin`_
-4. and calls the actual individual `event handling` plugins.
+4. When the plugin(s) load (and they extend from `PlgKoowaSubscriber`) the methods that start with 'on' are `subscribed` to the event publisher, and the ones that match the event name are fired at that point.

 <!-- DIAGRAM HERE -->

 ### The Event Mixin

 At the core of the Framework is the ability to `mixin` functionality.
-To give our exposed objects the right Event interface we make use of the KEventMixin class based object.
+When we have an object that we want to expose through the Event API we make sure to mixin the `KEventMixin` interface.
+This provides that object, and those that use it, with access to the objects that make up the API.
+Namely the event publisher, subscribers, listeners and access to a `publishEvent` method.

+This is important architecturally.
+It means that if you are writing an with extension Nooku Framework you can add your own custom events, with any naming convention you like from any class with the `KEventMixin` interface.

+>Tip: The Event Mixin is not directly used by the event command handler `KCommandHandlerEvent` but is very relevant to the overall Event API

 ### The Event Variable

+When the
 That **event** part is important.
 Its provides a nice interface for you to work with in your plugin.
 Attached to it are some of the same objects our context variable from above gets.